 The 10 Year T-Bonds hit all time yield lows of under 0.65% in July of 2020.
 For comparison, the long-term average 10 Year T-Bond yield is 4.5%.

 To say we have been in a period of low interest rates is an understatement.

 With that said, interest rates have been rising steadily over the last ~2 years.
 The current 10 Year T-Bond rate is now 2.8%, more than 3x previous lows.

 The image below gives a good idea of the range of T-Bond rates over time.

 In theory lower interest rates cause asset prices (including stock prices) to rise.
 Here’s how.

 Imagine a stock yields 4% and T-Bonds yield 8%.
 The stock has a lower yield because it is expected to grow over time, resulting in higher dividend income and capital appreciation.
-Now imagine that the T-Bond yields drop to 4%, the stock’s yield looks very attractive as it offers growth and is higher than the T-Bond’s yield.
+Now imagine that the T-Bond yields drop to 4%.
+Now the stock’s yield looks very attractive as it offers growth and is higher than the T-Bond’s yield.
 Investors will pile on and bid up the share price, reducing the stock’s yield back to equilibrium with the T-Bond yield.

 If theory holds true, it stands to reason that the S&P 500 will have a higher price-to-earnings multiple on average when interest rates are lower.